ibm-cloud-docs/Cloudant/documents/design_document_management.md

 ## Managing changes to a design document
 {: #managing-changes-to-a-design-document}

-Imagine at some point in the future we decide to change the design of the view.
+Imagine at some point in the future you decide to change the design of the view.
 Now,
 instead of returning the actual timestamp result, we're only interested in the count of how many documents match the criteria.